Is it worth it for Canadians to fly to the United States for a cruise?

 As of April 1, passengers will still be required to show proof of full vaccination, along with an ArriveCAN confimration -- more on that below.
 Random testing will still be conducted on incoming travelers at many of Canada's airports.

 Failure to provide information on ArriveCAN prior to arrival can result in being denied boarding for your flight to Canada, and puts you at risk of fines, additional questioning, and the revocation of your quarantine exemption.
 And no one wants that.

-This past summer, ArriveCAN was clunky and hard to use.
+In the summer of 2021, ArriveCAN was clunky and hard to use.
 It has improved dramatically since then, and now stores your passport and vaccine information to easily use for future trips.